Shop Categories

 Daylight and Onions

-Onion are classified as long day, short day and day neutral.
-Long-day onions need 13-16 hours of daylight and do best in the northern zones; short-day onions do best in the southern zones and thrive in regions with a mild winter climate; and day-neutral onions grow well in most zones.
+Onion plants are classified as long-day, short-day, and day-neutral.
+Long-day onion plants need 13-16 hours of daylight and do best in the northern zones; short-day onion plants do best in the southern zones and thrive in regions with a mild winter climate; and day-neutral onions grow well in most zones.

 Onion Sets, Onion Plants or Onion Seeds